Tesla Model 3 electric motor, drive & performance

 Tesla Model 3 0-60mph, top speed and acceleration

 You can either have fast, faster, or flat-out ridiculous in the performance stakes with the Model 3.
-We haven’t driven the Standard Range Plus car, but the on-paper acceleration of 0-60mph in 5.3 seconds is hardly tardy.
+Even the entry-level Standard Range Plus is fast with a 0-60mph figure of 5.3 seconds.

 The other models both get four-wheel drive courtesy of dual electric motors – one on each axle – and even the Long Range is fast enough to thrill, with the trademark linear power delivery via a single-ratio automatic gearbox, making it easy to judge throttle response.

-The Performance model is the halo car of the range, and the 3.2-second 0-60mph time and 162mph top speed speak for themselves.
-This is a car that’s as at home pottering around town as it is proving a point to a Ferrari 488.
+The Performance model is the halo car of the range; its 3.1-second 0-60mph time and 162mph top speed speak for themselves.
+This is a car that’s as much at home pottering around town as it is proving a point to a Ferrari 488.
 Although this is the most expensive Model 3, it’s easy to argue that it’s actually great value for the turn of speed on offer.

-But this isn’t a single-minded performance car, it’s an executive hatch with sports car performance, and in that respect it balances fun with unintimidating, accessible handling and potent acceleration perfectly.
+But this isn’t a single-minded performance car, it’s an executive hatchback with sports car performance, and in that respect it balances fun with unintimidating, accessible handling and potent acceleration perfectly.